gate-computer/gate/C.md

 > Non-negative codes identify discovered services.
 Negative codes are for
 > built-in functionality.
 >
-> The `GATE_PACKET_DOMAIN_CALL` (zero value) domain is used for sending
+> The `GATE_PACKET_DOMAIN_CALL` domain is used for sending requests to
-> requests to services.
-Each request is matched with one reply.
-The replies
+> services.
+Each request is matched with one response.
+The responses are
-> are received in the same order as requests are sent (per service).
+> received in the same order as requests are sent (per service).
 >
 > The `GATE_PACKET_DOMAIN_STATE` domain is for receiving state change
 > notifications from services.
 A service won't start sending notifications